 Public domain media policy

-Before you sell any media, such as music, movies, or photos, you're responsible for finding out if the media you're planning to sell contains content that's protected by copyright.
-If it is, be sure to follow the guidelines in our copyright basics policy.
+Before you sell any media such as music, movies, literature, or photos, you're responsible for finding out if the media you're planning to sell is protected by a copyright.
+If it is, follow the guidelines in our copyright basics policy.

 Any media that are no longer protected by copyright are sometimes described as having entered the public domain.
 To find out more about public domain media, see the U.S. Copyright Office website.

-You can describe the content offered in your eBay listing as having entered the public domain as long as you meet both of these requirements:
+If you describe the content offered in your eBay listing as having entered the public domain, make sure you meet both of these requirements:

-You've checked to make sure the content is in fact in the public domain, and
+You've confirmed that the content is in fact in the public domain.

 Make sure your listing follows these guidelines.
 If it doesn't, it may be removed, and you may be subject to a range of other actions, including limits of your buying and selling privileges and suspension of your account.